AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 > > > what follows is in dev still

-# The following should be done in this order!
+# The following should be done in this order! (access open on main-net launch)

 ## Ethereum Asset Creation and Contract Deployment and Governance